Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 +++
 draft 			= false
-title 			= "Business Presentation Revolution Book" description		= "Are you tired of boring, ineffective presentations?
+title 			= "Business Presentation Revolution - The Book" description		= "Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
 It’s time to join the Business Presentation Revolution." showrefs		= false hidepagelist		= true